Coronavirus vaccination - FAQs for employers

 If adopting any policy on vaccination, you would need to consider making exceptions for employees who cannot accept the vaccine due to medical or belief reasons (see “Objections to vaccinations” below).

 Can we insist that all fully vaccinated employees must come back to the office?

 Potentially, yes, although you will need to be careful to ensure that the workplace is safe.
 You may need to take particular care in relation to some groups of employees and this may prompt employees who want to remain working from home to make formal flexible working requests.

 With effect from 19 July, the government is no longer instructing people to work from home if they can, so you are in a stronger position to require employees to come back.
 However, the government expects and recommends a gradual return over the summer.
-You still have a duty of care towards your staff and employees also the right to refuse to attend work in some circumstances where they reasonably believe themselves to be facing serious and imminent danger.
+You still have a duty of care towards your staff and employees also have the right to refuse to attend work in some circumstances where they reasonably believe themselves to be facing serious and imminent danger.
 This means that you need to ensure that you are implementing safety measures before requiring that employees return to the office, even if fully vaccinated.

 You may also need to take care with certain groups.
 For example, vulnerable employees may have a disability and continuing to work from home could be a reasonable adjustment for them whilst cases are rising.
 We explore these issues in our FAQs on staffing decisions.

 From 16 August, fully vaccinated individuals (vaccinated with an MHRA approved Covid-19 vaccine in the UK with 14 days having passed since receiving the recommended dose) no longer need to self-isolate following notification by NHS Test and Trace that they have been in close contact with an individual who has tested positive for Covid-19.
 This also applies to under-18s, participants in clinical trials of vaccines in the UK, and those with clinical reasons for being unable to have any of the authorised vaccines.